Raivis80/First-Milestone-Project/README.md

    - "About Us" description
    - "Who we are" description
    - "What we do" description
-   - Later added "Floral-Fantasy Picks" feature
+   - Later added "Top Picks" feature
 1. Gallery
    - Showcase thumbnail Gallery content
 1. Contact Form